Doug Parkinson: 1988–2021: Musical theatre and later career

 From the late 1980s to the early 2000s Parkinson "concentrated on musical theatre" with roles in Australian stage productions of Big River: The Adventures of Huckleberry Finn (April 1989: Brisbane, May 1989: Melbourne, January 1990: Adelaide), The Hunting of the Snark (October 1990: Sydney), Buddy – The Buddy Holly Story as the Big Bopper (January: Sydney and September 1991: Melbourne, April: Perth, June: Adelaide, July: Brisbane and August 1992: Sydney), Grease as Vince Fontaine (1998), Happy Days - The Arena Mega Musical as Delvicchio (1999) and The Wizard of Oz as Cowardly Lion (2002).

 Parkinson continued performing in cabaret and clubs and recording as of 2016.
 He contributed a version of "Always to the Light" to the tribute album, Some Lonesome Picker (June 2016).
 He told Christian Tatman of The Herald Sun that "My favourite thing is working with a crowd.
 It's what I'm going to keep doing.
 I have no plans for retirement."
 In early 2017 Parkinson undertook a tour featuring the music of Joe Cocker.
 Highlights of the shows included Cocker's songs and his own hits as well as songs made famous by others, such as Ray Charles and the Beatles.

 Personal life

 In 1968, Parkinson married Suzie Clark, who later became his talent manager; the couple had two children.
 The family were long-term residents of Sydney's Northern Beaches.
-One of their children, Daniel Parkinson was the bass guitarist for the Hanging Tree, a progressive metal group from 1992 to 2002.
+One of their children, Daniel Parkinson, was the bass guitarist for the Hanging Tree, a progressive metal group from 1992 to 2002.
 Daniel has also worked as a graphic designer and photographer.

-The couple also ran their own record label, Roy Boy Records, from 2005, which issued Parkinson's latter day solo material.
+The couple also ran their own record label, Roy Boy Records, from 2005, which issued Parkinson's latter-day solo material.

 Parkinson died on 15 March 2021, aged 74, at his Northern Beaches home.
+He was a passionate supporter of Manly Warringah Sea Eagles rugby league club.